kanak1803/Streamit/README.md

 *Why i chose this project?*
  I am fascinated by how video streaming sites like YouTube work, and I wanted to learn full-stack development in Next.js.
 That's why I chose this project.
 I strongly believe in **learning by doing**.

+ **Installation**
+  To get a local copy up and running, follow these simple steps: